Lorenzo-Gandini/graph_protein_classification/README.md

 In addition to the methods proposed in the original repository, new losses are explored: SymmetricCrossEntropy (Wang et al. 2019), GeneralizedCrossEntropy (Zhang et al. 2018), Graph Centroid Outlier Discounting (Wani et al. 2023)

+Several other techinques are explored, but not supported by the main script: Curriculum Learning, Co-Teaching, DivideMix <br>
 Authors: <br>
    - Flavio Ialongo 2000932
    - Lorenzo Gandini 2235512